BruteKoon/Android_Anti_Tech/README.md

 Client Protect includes anti-debugging techniques and check techniques for anti-reversing on Android.
 The Server Protect folder exists, but we have not implemented any of these technologies.

+## Java Level Techhniques (Checker, Const)
+Java Level's technology has mainly implemented rooting, emulation detection, and attack tool detection.
+But this is not a special technology.
+It's a very famous fact and code.